davidbalbert/blip/README.md

     - Default C layout?
 Or do you have to opt in?
 - Iteration
     - co-routine based iterators ("interior iteration")
-    - Like Ruby: be able to turn a co-routine based iterator into an Enumerable/Iterator ("exterior iteration").
+    - Like Ruby or Go: be able to turn a co-routine based iterator into an Enumerable/Iterator ("exterior iteration").
     - What about going back and forth?
 A cursor?
 Something else?
     - Swift-like slicing of arbitrary data structures?
 - Defer